hata6502/zx-script-action/README.md

   </a>
 </p>

-> zx 🐚 script action.
+> Run zx 🐚 script in GitHub Actions.

 ## Usage